tradebuddyhq/api/README.md

 | Traditional Selling APIs         |      8     |     0%    |       -       |   -   |
 | After Sale APIs                  |      4     |     0%    |       -       |   -   |

-All listed APIs: https://developer.ebay.com/docs. <br>
-If it is not on the [documentation site](), the call probably isn't supported.
+All listed APIs: [developer.ebay.com/docs](https://developer.ebay.com/docs).
+If it is not on the [documentation site](https://ebay-wrapper.js.org), the call probably isn't supported.

 > **Warning**: This project is very much a WIP, so don't expect anything to work at the monent. <br>